 MISTAKE #5: Digestion

 Ignore your digestive system and your colon at your own peril!
 The health of our whole body is reflected in the health of our digestive system.
-Both an INABILITY TO LOSE WEIGHT AND BECOMING UNDERWEIGHT are almost always a candida and over-acidic digestive tract symptom – if you go beyond the amount of weight you want to lose OR if you can’t lose any (or a stubborn last bit oR if you hit a plateau) then you should look at doing an alkaline cleanse – and I have a video and guide coming up on that exact topic soon!
+Both an INABILITY TO LOSE WEIGHT AND BECOMING UNDERWEIGHT are almost always a candida and over-acidic digestive tract symptom – if you go beyond the amount of weight you want to lose OR if you can’t lose any (or a stubborn last bit oR if you hit a plateau) then you should look at doing an alkaline cleanse (my full Alkaline Reset Cleanse coaching program is now closed, but will reopen next year – click here to go on the waiting list).

 An alkaline cleanse is fantastic for this and will do the job in 7 days or less.
-If doing a cleanse seems complicated and overwhelming right now – look out for my guides coming up – and in the meantime here’s some simple tips:
+If doing a cleanse seems complicated and overwhelming right now – jump on the waiting list for when my Alkaline Reset Cleanse becomes available again – and in the meantime here’s some simple tips:

 - Get more fibre: psyllium husks are a great, cheap way of getting both soluble and insoluble fibre into your daily diet.
 A teaspoon in a glass of water per day will do wonders for your digestive system